Skip to main content

 About Barðarlaug

-Barðarlaug is a small natural monument on the Snæfellsnes Peninsula in western Iceland, protecting a natural warm spring pool associated with the legendary saga figure Bárður Snæfellsás.
-The site preserves a geothermally heated bathing pool set within a lava field landscape, traditionally believed to have been used by Bárður, the half-troll, half-human protector spirit of the Snæfellsnes region according to medieval Icelandic sagas.
-While modest in physical scale, the monument represents the intersection of Iceland's geological heritage — geothermal activity providing warm water in a volcanic landscape — with its rich literary and mythological traditions.
-The site serves as a cultural landmark connecting the living landscape with saga-age narratives.
+Barðarlaug is a small natural monument on the Snæfellsnes Peninsula in western Iceland, protecting a small natural pond associated with the legendary saga figure Bárður Snæfellsás.
+Designated as a natural monument in 1980, the site preserves a small elliptical pond set within a beautiful cinder cone crater west of the road to Hellnar.
+[1] Despite its name ("laug" meaning bathing pool or hot spring in Icelandic), the pond is cold — geothermal activity has not been present at the site since Iceland's settlement period.
+[2] According to legend, Bárður Snæfellsás, the half-human, half-troll guardian spirit of the Snæfellsnes region from medieval Icelandic sagas, bathed in this pool.
+While modest in physical scale, the monument represents the intersection of Iceland's volcanic landscape with its rich literary and mythological traditions, serving as a cultural landmark connecting the living landscape with saga-age narratives.

 Wildlife Ecosystems